 These regulations apply to all candidates and will be used to investigate all examination appeals.

-These regulations define candidate malpractice with examples.
-Find out how to avoid it as well as what to do if you suspect malpractice.
+These regulations define candidate misconduct with examples.
+Find out how to avoid it as well as what to do if you suspect misconduct.

 Additional attempts policy